-(a) Each ambulance provider shall establish at least one ambulance station within the geographic borders of San Diego County, and shall occupy this station on a continuing basis.
-All such locations shall comply with all applicable zoning, building, and occupational health and safety regulations.

-- (b) Each ambulance station shall be adequate to house the ambulance drivers and ambulance attendants required for the ambulances based at that location.
+- (a) Each ambulance provider shall establish at least one ambulance station.
+All such locations shall comply with all applicable zoning, building, and occupational health and safety regulations. - (b) Each ambulance station shall be adequate to house the ambulance drivers and ambulance attendants required for the ambulances based at that location.
 There shall be facilities sufficient for all personnel in accordance with all local, state and federal regulations. - (c) The Permit Officer shall cause to be made an inspection of the facilities, equipment and methods of operation of each permittee.